hambrosia/dirtbag-pi/README.md

 # DirtBag Pi

 ## Overview
 DirtBag Pi is a network-connected garden and plant monitor written in Python for Raspberry Pi.
-It takes soil moisture and temperature readings using a widely available capacative sensor and makes them available through a simple webpage on the local network.
+It takes soil moisture and temperature readings using a widely available capacative sensor and makes them accessible through a simple webpage on the local network.

 ## Installation and Requirements
 * Use an [Adafruit STEMMA Soil Sensor](https://learn.adafruit.com/adafruit-stemma-soil-sensor-i2c-capacitive-moisture-sensor/python-circuitpython-test)